sento documentation

 bound to it's own message dispatcher thread.
 Instead, when an

-is set-up, actors can use a shared pool of
+actor-system is set-up, actors can use a shared pool of

 message dispatchers which effectively allows to create millions of